 I may very well vote for Barack Obama and I don’t care what color his skin or what his ethnicity is.
 I am drawn by his message of uniting rather than dividing Americans.
 I have determined that the President is head of only one of the three co-equal branches of government and so, in order to govern effectively, a President must be able to build consensus.
 For a candidate, like Hillary Clinton or John Edwards, to say that they have a list of things that they are going to do on day 1 is arrogant.
 Arrogance in a President is almost never received warmly on Capitol Hill.
 Paul Krugman of the New York Times, several weeks ago wrote about the differences between the various policy plans advocated by the various campaigns.
 By and large, there is little difference between the Democrats on policy.
 As I have said, in the absence of major differences on policy we need to focus on vision, message and style.

 Dr. King, in response to the growing popularity of groups like the Nation of Islam and the Black Panthers, said: “The marvelous new militancy which has engulfed the Negro community must not lead us to a distrust of all white people, for many of our white brothers, as evidenced by their presence here today, have come to realize that their destiny is tied up with our destiny.
 They have come to realize that their freedom is inextricably bound to our freedom.
-We cannot walk alone.
-Perhaps the Clintons, with their “fight, fight, attack, attack,” approach to politics, didn’t weren’t listening.
+We cannot walk alone.”
+Perhaps the

 Let’s go through this quote again and change a few key words: